 Sunday, as most of you know, is the Super Bowl or, as apparently we’re now supposed to say, “the big game.”
 For many of you, that means Super Bowl parties.
 For all the fun of a special celebration, though, it’s especially important to keep your dog safe at a Super Bowl Party.

-Whether you’re having a full-fledged Super Bowl party at your house or just plan to kick back and have a little tailgate party of your own in the living room, we’ve got some tips for you on keeping Fido safe during the football fun:
+Whether you’re having a full-fledged Super Bowl party at your house or just plan to kick back and have a little tailgate party of your own in the living room, we’ve got some tips for you on keeping Fido safe during the football fun!

 Don’t let Bowser near the beer or any kind of booze.
 While you may always be careful about that practice, your guests may not so keep an eye on their drinks, too.

 If your dog is fearful or shy, let him have some quiet time in his crate, away from the action, in a far bedroom, or safely in a fenced yard.
 You can go out and tell him the score at halftime.

 Many Super Bowl parties = buffalo wings with bones.
 Chicken bones and dogs are a definite no-no so keep an eye on those plates of wings.

-Many of the tempting munchies that your guests might bring–from trail mix with raisins to decadent chocolate brownies–can be dangerous to your dog.
+Many of the tempting munchies that your guests might bring–from trail mix with raisins to decadent chocolate brownies–are foods that are dangerous to your dog.

-- Tag Your Dog.
 Even if your dog doesn’t typically wear his collar in the house, be sure your dog is tagged for party time.
 The coming and going of guests and the activity of the day could mean a loose dog.

-- Designate a Dog Watcher.
 Designate one member of your family to keep an eye on your dog throughout the party fun.